Dueiri/SpeedyFTP/README.md

 # SpeedyFTP
-A minimal FTP Server setup to run personal file servers
+A minimal FTP Server setup to run personal file servers on UNIX based systems